Birth and death in discrete Morse theory: Applications

-The algorithm was tested on two sequences of images.
-The first sequence is obtained from a CT scan of the head where the algorithm is used to trace minima of the density function which correspond to cavities and tunnels.
+In our first experiment the algorithm was tested on a sequences of images obtained from a CT scan of the head where the algorithm is used to trace minima of the density function which correspond to cavities and tunnels.
+The cell complex underlying each slice is a $2$-dimensional cubical complex of voxelized data.
+The resolution of the images is $103\times 103$.

 The number of local minima of the density function in one image ranges from 200 to 300, and most of these correspond to small fluctuations in the density and to noise.
 In order to eliminate these, as well as local minima with higher function values which correspond to softer tissue, we use persistence.
-Persistence is incorporated in the algorithm for generating a discrete vector field and enables cancelling pairs of critical simplices that are connected by just one gradient path and have values that differ by less than the chosen persistence level $p$.
+Persistence is incorporated in the algorithm for generating a discrete vector field and enables canceling pairs of critical cells that are connected by just one gradient path and have values that differ by less than the chosen persistence level $p$.
 By setting the persistence level to a suitable value, pairs of critical points which correspond to a small fluctuation in the density function, as well as local minima which represent softer tissue are cancelled, while local minima with low values of the density function which correspond to the cavities are preserved.

 Figure \ref{dgm} shows the birth and death diagram of the minimal vertices in a sequence of 12 images obtained by running the algorithm with persistence set to $p=30$ (where the values range from 0 to 255).
-The forward connections correspond to thin lines, while the strong connections correspond to the thicker grey lines.
+Strong connections correspond to black lines, and connections that appear in one direction (in this case forward) but not in both correspond to red lines.

 Figure \ref{slices} shows the sequence of images in which the cavities connected by strong connections are traced.
 Points which are strongly connected are labeled by the same letter.
 Altogether 12 strong connections have been found.
 As can be seen, each strong connection represents a cavity, and most cavities are detected.
 Figure \ref{tunnels} shows the connections among the local minima, simulating the cavities themselves.